In elementary school, children get the talk about unwanted touching. In college, they learn about boundaries and what constitutes assault.

 Rhode Island’s governor signed a bill in July permitting age-appropriate education on consent and sexual activity to be increased in “family life” courses in schools.

-And in Maryland, the governor approved a bill requiring age-appropriate instruction on the meaning of consent as an "unambiguous and voluntary agreement," starting in th
+And in Maryland, the governor approved a bill requiring age-appropriate instruction on the meaning of consent as an “unambiguous and voluntary agreement,” starting in the current school year.